top of page

 • Trauma

 I don't want teens (or parents) to just survive these years.
-I want teens to gain some kick a** coping skills, learn radical self-love and feel heard.
-I want parents to learn the art of letting go so that your relationship with your kid can evolve into a good one as they enter into adulthood.
+I want teens to build solid coping skills, develop real self-trust, and feel genuinely heard.
+And I want parents to learn the art of letting go--so the relationship you have with your child can grow into a healthy adult one.

 Anchor 1